To follow along with the R-based demo in class, click here for the companion R-script.

 Does it make sense why there is a difference (i.e., why the profile-likelihood CI is wider than the slice CI)??

-In R and other software packages you may have worked with, you will have the option to estimate the confidence interval using the ‘profile likelihood’ method.
+In R and other software packages you may work with, you will sometimes have the option to estimate the confidence interval using the ‘profile likelihood’ method.
 Now you know what that means!

 Develop a likelihood function for the following scenario: you visit three known-occupied wetland sites ten times and for each site you record the number of times a particular frog species is detected within a 5-minute period.
 Assuming that all sites are occupied continuously, compute the likelihood of these data: [3, 2 and 6 detections for sites 1, 2, and 3 respectively] for a given detection probability \(p\).
 Assume that all sites have the same (unknown) detection probability.
 Using this likelihood function, answer the following questions: